 Visit CIJR’s Bi-Weekly Webzine: Israzine.

 CIJR’s ISRANET Daily Briefing is available by e-mail.

 Please urge colleagues, friends, and family to visit our website for more information on our ISRANET series.

 To join our distribution list, or to unsubscribe, visit us at http://www.isranet.org/.

 The ISRANET Daily Briefing is a service of CIJR.
 We hope that you find it useful and that you will support it and our pro-Israel educational work by forwarding a minimum $90.00 tax-deductible contribution [please send a cheque or VISA/MasterCard information to CIJR (see cover page for address)].
 All donations include a membership-subscription to our respected quarterly ISRAFAX print magazine, which will be mailed to your home.

-CIJR’s Briefing series attempts to convey a wide variety of opinions on Israel, the Middle East and the Jewish world for its readers’ educational and research purposes.
-Reprinted articles and documents express the opinion of the author, and do not necessarily reflect the viewpoint of the Institute.
+CIJR’s ISRANET Daily Briefing attempts to convey a wide variety of opinions on Israel, the Middle East and the Jewish world for its readers’ educational and research purposes.
+Reprinted articles and documents express the opinions of their authors, and do not necessarily reflect the viewpoint of the Canadian Institute for Jewish Research.